grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 ![](/img/docs/elasticsearch/explore_elasticsearch_logs_switch.png)

-and then enter your query using [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) syntax into the query field
+and then optionally enter a [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) query into the query field to filter the log messages.

 ![](/img/docs/elasticsearch/explore_query_field.png)

-and press the `Enter` key or the `Run Query` button to display your logs.
+Finally, press the `Enter` key or the `Run Query` button to display your logs.

 ### Log Queries